 Town School builds students’ intercultural understanding and character through academic experiences and global and local partnerships.
 Beginning with an awareness of multiple perspectives, students develop respect, empathy and kindness through authentic inquiry and engagement.
 Global education, service learning experiences, and projects that relate to sustainability and innovation help Town boys to develop a more expansive understanding of themselves, members of their communities and the world at large.

 Town designs a rich global learning curriculum so students learn about their own identities in a broader context, the importance of belonging and including others, and the value of acting as allies and upstanders as well as engaged global citizens.
 In the 1st grade Kenya unit, students study about the richness of Kenyan culture, music, and storytelling, and they come to understand what life is like for populations who don’t have a reliable or easily accessible clean water supply.
 With their 5th grade buddies, they engage in a simulated experience of transporting water in the neighborhood in an effort to understand the challenges of having to carry water over a long distance.
 In a semester-long 6th grade project, math students learn the finances of a small business as they create “companies” by designing their own business plans, sourcing products and executing on a marketing and sales plan.
-As a result of their efforts, the boys use any profits to support micro-loans for individuals around the world through Kiva.org.
 A Global Education Committee comprised of Town faculty members focuses on goals for the global learning program, identifying curricular connections and developing classroom projects.
-The committee shares its impact through a quarterly newsletter, Our Global Town, to the wider community highlighting recent and upcoming projects.

 Town embraces its responsibility to create a culture of environmental stewardship for all members of the community.
 Recycling and compost bins can be found in every classroom in addition to the lunch room.
 The 6th grade leads the Town campus recycling program, and each boy empties the recycling of a classroom or office to which he has been assigned twice per seven-day cycle.
 This initiative teaches boys about their shared responsibility to the community and the significant impact that results when everyone contributes.
-For grades 5-8, Town’s outdoor education program teaches students about fragile ecosystems and environmental ethics such as “leave no trace” through annual overnight trips to wilderness destinations throughout California, as close to home as the Marin Headlands and as far afield as Yosemite.
+Town’s Outdoor Education program teaches Upper School students about fragile ecosystems and environmental ethics such as “leave no trace” through annual overnight trips to wilderness destinations throughout California, as close to home as the Marin Headlands and as far afield as Yosemite.